UpadhyayAnurag/Java_Notes/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-25) toString() :-> it gives output as Classname@hashcode which is equal to if we print the object we made for any class . although we can override it to print anything we want...
+25) toString() :-> it gives output as Classname@hashcode which is equal to if we print the object we made for any class . although we can override it to print anything we want....

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------